cr-crme/banque_stages/database/README.md

 # Debug

 If you are developping, you may want to run your own version of the database.
-To do so, use the `docker-compose.yml` file provide.
+To do so, use the `docker-compose.yml` file provide by running the following command from the ROOT/database directory:

-You will need to copy-paste the `.env.default` file and fill it with the appropriate values.
-If you don't know the values, please ask your administrator.
+`docker-compose up -d`

+To stop the database, you can run the following command:
+`docker-compose down`

 To interact with the database, you can run the following command:
-`sudo docker exec -it mysql_dev mysql -u devuser -p`
+`docker exec -it banque_stage_container mysql -u devuser -p`

 # Database structure

-USE dev_db;

 ## Tables

-### Teachers

-CREATE TABLE Teachers (
-    ID int NOT NULL,
-    Name varchar(255) NOT NULL,
-    Age int
-);
-ALTER TABLE Teachers
-    ADD PRIMARY KEY (ID);
+The see the database structure, please refer to `reset_database.sql` file.
+This file contains the SQL commands to create the database and all the tables.

+## Reset the database

+To reset the database, you can run the following command:
+`docker exec -i banque_stage_container mysql -u root -proot < reset_database.sql` Make sure not to put space between the `-p` and the password.
+This will drop the database and create it again with the tables defined in the `reset_database.sql` file.